bbauska/Anti-Project2025/anti.md

 meaning employees with an interest in decertification must wait another three years. l Eliminate the contract bar rule.
 NLRB should eliminate the contract bar rule so that employees with an interest in decertification have a reasonable chance to achieve their goal.”
-[Department of Labor and Related Agencies, Project 2025, accessed 6/24/24]
+[Department of Labor and Related Agencies, Project 2025, accessed 6/24/24]</p>

-The Office of Labor-Management Standards budget should be increased to emphasize the enforcement of union disclosure.
+<p>The Office of Labor-Management Standards budget should be increased to emphasize the
+enforcement of union disclosure.
 “More generally, OLMS, which is charged with enforcing the law of union disclosure, has historically been underfunded when compared to other DOL agencies.
 This relative lack of funding has made ensuring disclosure more difficult. l Enact transparency rules.
 The substance of the Intermediate Bodies Rule should pass into law, either through rulemaking or through legislation.
 The T-1 Trust Annual Report annual filing requirement should be restored. l Increase funding levels.
 Congress should expand the funding of the Office of Labor-Management Standards.”
-[Department of Labor and Related Agencies, Project 2025, accessed 6/24/24]
+[Department of Labor and Related Agencies, Project 2025, accessed 6/24/24]</p>

-Project 2025 called for the NLRB to advance the position that political conflicts of interest by union leadership can support claims for breach of duty in a manner analogous to financial conflicts of interest.
+<p>Project 2025 called for the NLRB to advance the position that political conflicts of interest by
+union leadership can support claims for breach of duty in a manner analogous to financial conflicts of interest.
 “Duty of Fair Representation.
 Unions have a duty of fair representation to their members, yet they too often abuse that duty to use their members’ resources on left-wing culture-war